tpdebroux/Windwaker-Bombgame/README.md

 # Windwaker-Bombgame

-## This is a recreation of a bomb game in the video The Legend of Zelda Windwaker
+## This is a recreation of a bomb game in the videogame The Legend of Zelda Windwaker

 #### Essentially the game is a one player battleship, where there are 3 "squid" or "targets" you are trying to hit with the limited amount of bombs you have in a grid pane.